Wednesday, April 24, 2024

 His foot fall didn't touch ground and he tumbled down the cliff face and onto the hill hitting thorns and bramble alike until he came to rest upon level ground where he rolled to a stop.
 He struggled to his feet once again, his face a mess of bruises, scratches and scrapes.
 He limped carefully through the patch of waist height bushes towards the beach which was now visible and within reach.

 "Huh.
 I made it, that I did.
 They're lookin' me aft.
-I'm protected that I am!"
+I'm protected that I am!
+Wytches can't live in water!"
 The man held up his trophy necklace in victory as he approached the stone beach.

 "See!
 They fell!
 So shall ye!
 Wytch!"
-He stumbled backwards falling on his haunches banging his head on the stones.
+He stumbled backwards falling onto his haunches banging his head on the stones.

 He crawled backwards across the stone beach towards the safety of water, holding his trophy necklace before him for protection.

 "If the water is what you want, then water is what you shall have."
-Her imposing figure wrapped in vines and cloth of leaf hid her privates, sharp thorns and flowers adorned her hair.
+Her imposing figure wrapped in cloth of leaf hid her privates, sharp thorns and flowers adorned her hair.

 Her eyes set upon the water and where her gaze fell, the water frothed momentarily as something from the depths released a pocket of air.
 The water then moved as it crept towards them beneath the surface sending foam and spray forth as it hit the shallows.
 He turned to face this new threat as it crept the distance toward him.
 He even attempted to stand and run as it approached, stumbling clumsily with every step.